SuperEvilMegacorp/vainglory-assets/docs/en/players.md

 Player objects contain aggregated lifetime information about each Player.
 At this time Players are fairly sparse, but there are plans to add much richer data as it becomes available.

+{% method %}
 ## Get a single Player

+This endpoint retrieves a specific player.

+* If a player has changed names, it is possible that there are multiple ID's for a single player name.

+* Player renames do not trigger a change on this endpoint.
+A minimum of 1 match after the rename is required to view the change.

+**Changes Coming!** - Player resources are not fully defined at this point, but are included so that consumers can get basic info (name, etc.)  This object will have additional data added over the next few months, and may change slightly as data moves from the `attributes.stats` object to the main `attributes` object.

+{% sample lang="shell" %}
 ```shell
 curl "https://api.dc01.gamelockerapp.com/shards/na/players/<ID>" \
   -H "Authorization: Bearer <api-key>" \
   -H "Accept: application/vnd.api+json"
 ```

+{% sample lang="java" %}
 ```java
 //There are a variety of Java HTTP libraries that support query-parameters.
 ```

+{% sample lang="python" %}
 ```python

 ```

+{% sample lang="ruby" %}
 ```ruby

 ```

+{% sample lang="js" %}
 ```javascript

 ```

+{% sample lang="go" %}
 ```go

 ```

+{% common %}
 > The above command returns JSON structured like this:

 ```json